 Do checklists have a place in sales?
 Yes.
 You can use them to:

-Test and Learn.
-Like marketing will test customer contact points — such as catalog page layouts and e-commerce offers — establish sales rep dimensions to test.
-These can be customer portfolio mix, product penetration, growth and customer loyalty.
+Test and learn.
+Like marketing will test email campaigns, web page layouts and e-commerce offers, there are also sales dimensions to test.
+These can be customer portfolio mix, product penetration, growth, and customer loyalty.

-Through predictive analytics, you can avoid painting reps with a single broad brush that may be counterproductive, and instead craft individual performance levels that are driven by how similar reps have performed historically.
+Through predictive analytics, you can avoid painting reps with a single broad brush that may be counterproductive.
+And instead, you can craft individual performance levels that are driven by how similar reps have performed historically.